St Mary's Cathedral, Edinburgh (Episcopal)

-The Cathedral Church of Saint Mary the Virgin, commonly known as St Mary's Episcopal Cathedral, is a cathedral of the Anglican Scottish Episcopal Church in Edinburgh, Scotland.
-Its foundation stone was laid in Palmerston Place, in the city's West End, on 21 May 1874 by the Duke of Buccleuch and Queensberry, and the building was consecrated on 30 October 1879.
+The Cathedral Church of Saint Mary the Virgin, commonly known as St Mary's Episcopal Cathedral, is a cathedral of the Scottish Episcopal Church in the West End of Edinburgh, Scotland; part of the worldwide Anglican Communion.

+Its foundation stone was laid in Palmerston Place on 21 May 1874 by the Duke of Buccleuch and Queensberry.
+The building was consecrated on 30 October 1879.

-St Mary's Episcopal Cathedral is the see of the Bishop of Edinburgh, one of seven bishops within the Scottish Episcopal Church which is part of the worldwide Anglican Communion.
+St Mary's Episcopal Cathedral is the mother church of all Scottish Episcopal churches in the Edinburgh diocese, which stretches from the Firth of Forth down to the English border.
+There are seven dioceses in Scotland.
+St Mary's is the see of the Bishop of Edinburgh, one of the seven bishops of the Scottish Episcopal Church.

-It was designed in a Victorian Gothic revival style by architect Sir George Gilbert Scott.
+The cathedral was designed in a Victorian Gothic revival style by architect Sir George Gilbert Scott.
 It has attained Category A listed building status, and is part of the Old Town and New Town of Edinburgh World Heritage Site.
 The cathedral is one of only three in the United Kingdom that feature three spires, the other two being Lichfield and Truro cathedrals.
 The main spire is 90 m tall, making the building the tallest in the Edinburgh urban area.
-The other two spires were completed in 1917.
-The Song School and the Chapter House were also added in later years.
+The Song School and the Chapter House were also added in years following consecration - the Chapter house in 1880.
+The two west spires - ‘Barbara’ and ‘Mary’ - were completed in 1917.

 History

 In 1689, following the Glorious Revolution, Presbyterianism was restored in place of episcopacy in the national Church of Scotland.
 This led to the emergence of the Scottish Episcopal Church as a separate Christian denomination.

 Edinburgh's historic St Giles' Cathedral was raised to cathedral status in 1633, the seat of the newly established Bishop of Edinburgh.
 However the rejection of episcopacy saw the cathedral converted to Presbyterian use.
 For a time the Episcopal residue of that congregation worshipped in an old woollen mill in Carrubber's Close, near the site of the present Old St Paul's Church.

-A bequest by Barbara and Mary Walker left the cathedral's site in Edinburgh's West End to the Episcopal Church alongside an endowment allowing for the building of a cathedral dedicated to St Mary the Virgin.
+A bequest by Barbara and Mary Walker left the cathedral's site in Edinburgh's West End to the Episcopal Church alongside an endowment. administered by the Walker Trustees, allowing for the building of a cathedral dedicated to St Mary the Virgin.
 The sisters owned the surrounding Drumsheugh Estate and lived in Easter Coates House, which survives to the north of the cathedral.
 They were the granddaughters of the Rev. George Walker, the Episcopal minister of Oldmeldrum Church (1734–1781).
 Their father, William Walker, was Attorney in Exchequer, and Bearer of the White Rod of Scotland; their mother was Mary Drummond, daughter of George Drummond, six times Lord Provost of Edinburgh and initiator of the New Town.
 William Walker bought the Coates estate from the Byres family around 1800 and is remembered in the street names William Street and Walker Street round the corner from Manor Place.